 We keep her medical (vaccination and DNA) paperwork in the glovebox just in case she were to get in a fight with another dog while we’re out hiking (she isn’t aggressive but will defend herself) and we would want to show the other owner proof of rabies vaccination.

 Her crate takes up most of the the backseat area of the truck.
-It’s a full-size crate like she has at home, so she’s totally comfortable in it, with a comfy bed and blankies.
-We often pull a sheet over it to make her feel cozier and more secure, if we’re leaving her somewhere for a while (like while we’re hiking in a National Park).
+It’s a full-size crate like she has at home, so she’s totally comfortable in it, with a foam bed and fleece blankies.
+We often pull a sheet over it to make her feel cozier and more secure, if we’re leaving her somewhere for a while (like while we’re hiking in a National Park on a cool day).
 Next to her crate are her on-the-go supplies:

 - Extra water